-Table 38 Configuration > Object > AP Profile > Radio > Add/Edit (continued)
+Table 40 Configuration > Object > AP Profile > Radio > Add/Edit (continued)

-LABEL DESCRIPTION Enable Signal Threshold Select the check box to use the signal threshold to ensure wireless clients receive good throughput.
-This allows only wireless clients with a strong signal to connect to the AP.
-Clear the check box to not require wireless clients to have a minimum signal strength to connect to the AP.
-Station Signal Threshold Set a minimum client signal strength.
-A wireless client is allowed to connect to the AP only when its signal strength is stronger than the specified threshold. -20 dBm is the strongest signal you can require and -105 is the weakest.
-Disassociate Station Threshold Set a minimum kick-off signal strength.
-When a wireless client's signal strength is lower than the specified threshold, the Zyxel Device disconnects the wireless client from the AP. -20 dBm is the strongest signal you can require and -105 is the weakest.
-Allow Station Connection after Multiple Retries Select this option to allow a wireless client to try to associate with the AP again after it is disconnected due to weak signal strength.
-Station Retry Count Set the maximum number of times a wireless client can attempt to re-connect to the AP Allow 802.11n/ ac/ax stations only Select this option to allow only 802.11 n/ac/ax clients to connect, and reject 802.11a/b/g clients.
-Blacklist DFS This field is available if 802.11 Band is set to 5G and Channel Selection is set to DCS. channels in presence of radar Enable this to temporarily blacklist the wireless channels in the Dynamic Frequency Selection (DFS) range whenever a radar signal is detected by the Zyxel Device.
-Enable 802.11d Clear the checkbox to prevent the AP from broadcasting a country code, also called a country Information Element (IE), in beacon frames.
-This makes the AP incompatible with 802.11d networks and devices.
-802.11d is a WiFi network specification that allows the AP to broadcast a country code to WiFi client.
-The country code indicates where the AP is located.
-If WiFi clients are unable to connect to the AP due to an incompatible country code, you should disable 802.11d.
-Multicast Settings Transmission Specify how the Zyxel Device handles wireless multicast traffic.
-Mode Select Multicast to Unicast to broadcast wireless multicast traffic to all of the wireless clients as unicast traffic.
+LABEL DESCRIPTION Transmission Mode Specify how the Zyxel Device handles wireless multicast traffic.
+Select Multicast to Unicast to broadcast wireless multicast traffic to all of the WiFi clients as unicast traffic.
 Unicast traffic dynamically changes the data rate based on the application's bandwidth requirements.
 The retransmit mechanism of unicast traffic provides more reliable transmission of the multicast traffic, although it also produces duplicate packets.
-Select Fixed Multicast Rate to send multicast traffic to all wireless clients at a single data rate.
+Select Fixed Multicast Rate to send multicast traffic to all WiFi clients at a single data rate.
 You must know the multicast application's bandwidth requirements and set it in the following field.
-Multicast Rate(Mbps) If you set Transmission Mode to Fixed Multicast Rate , select a data rate at which the Zyxel Device transmits multicast packets to wireless clients.
+Multicast Rate(Mbps) If you set Transmission Mode to Fixed Multicast Rate , select a data rate at which the Zyxel Device transmits multicast packets to WiFi clients.
 For example, to deploy 4 Mbps video, select a fixed multicast rate higher than 4 Mbps.
-WLAN Rate Control Setting Sets the minimum data rate that 2.4Ghz WiFi clients can connect at, in Mbps.
-At the time of write, allowed values are: 1, 2,5.
+Minimum WLAN Rate Control Setting Sets the minimum data rate that 2.4Ghz WiFi clients can connect at, in Mbps.
+At the time of write, allowed values are: 1, 2, 5.
 5, 6, 9, 11, 12, 18, 24, 36, 48, 54.
 Sets the minimum data rate that 5Ghz WiFi clients can connect at, in Mbps.
-At the time of write, allowed values are: 6,9, 12, 18, 24, 36, 48, 54.
+At the time of write, allowed values are: 6, 9, 12, 18, 24, 36, 48, 54.
 Increasing the minimum data rate can reduce network overhead and improve WiFi network performance in high density environments.
 However, WiFi clients that do not support the minimum data rate will not be able to connect to the AP.
 OK Click OK to save your changes back to the Zyxel Device.
-Click Cancel to exit this screen without saving your changes.
+Cancel Click Cancel to exit this screen without saving your changes.